lilyunverwundbar/my-cdv-ss20/my-work/week1/reading-response/README.md

 ### Reading Response - Week 1
-To [Critical Questions for Big Data](https://github.com/leoneckert/critical-data-and-visualization-spring-2020/blob/master/readings/boyd_crawford_2012.pdf) by danah boyd and Kate Crawford (2012).
+To [Critical Questions for Big Data](https://github.com/leoneckert/critical-data-and-visualization-spring-2020/blob/master/readings/boyd_crawford_2012.pdf) by Danah Boyd and Kate Crawford (2012).

 * #### Introduction and Chapter 2
   ##### *Why does Bowker say "''Raw data is both an oxymoron and a bad idea"? (pp.663)*